Lmucil/Radiata_B/README.md

 # Radiata_B
-A simple chatbot specialized for an anime, Lycoris Recoil.
+A simple chatbot specialized for an anime, Lycoris Recoil (NOT DONE YET)

 # Current condition
 still working on main Python file, basic structure of chatbot is already constructed, I am just putting data to be trained.
 The file is not uploaded yet.